 An irreversible, life-ending act

 A related problem underlies discrimination concerns.
-Baudouin invoked two reasons why the restriction to end-of-life is discriminatory: one is that it makes a distinction based on whether or not people’s health or disability brings them on a trajectory towards the end of their life.
+Baudouin invoked two reasons why the restriction to end-of-life is discriminatory: one is that it makes a distinction between people who have a disability or disease that makes it difficult or impossible to commit suicide and people who do not have this difficulty.
 The second is that it distinguishes between people with disabilities who are at the end of their lives and those who are not.
 Both may be incapable of ending their own lives when they are suffering unbearably, yet only those at the end of life are being offered medically assisted deaths.

 Baudouin is not the first to look at the law from the perspective of discrimination.
 But no majority of the Supreme Court has ever done so before, and perhaps for a reason.